spatie/docs.spatie.be-old/resources/views/laravel-tags/v2/basic-usage/retrieving-tagged-models.md

 ### withAnyTags

-The `withAnyTags` scope will return models that have on or more of the given tags attached to them.
+The `withAnyTags` scope will return models that have one or more of the given tags attached to them.

 ```php
 //returns models that have one or more of the given tags